Built by Metorial, the integration platform for agentic AI.

 list_issues

-List issues for a repository with comprehensive filtering options to find exactly what you need.
+Retrieve issues from a repository with comprehensive filtering capabilities.

 Parameters: